 Thanks to additional information received from the Osservatorio dei Trasporti, it has been possible to accurately geo locate all sensors.
 Sensors are divided into groups, each group is represented by an instance of the km4c:SensorSiteTable class and each instance of the class km4c:SensorSite (that represent a single sensor) is connected to its group through the object property km4c:formsTable and, as mentioned earlier, each instance of km4c:SensorSite class can be connected only to the km4c:Road class (through the object property km4c:installedOnRoad).
 Each sensor produces observations, which are represented by instances of the km4c:Observation class and these observations can belong to 4 types, i.e. they can be related to the average velocity (km4c:TrafficSpeed subclass), or related to the car flow passing in front of the sensor (km4c:TrafficFlow subclass), related to traffic concentration (km4c:TrafficConcentration subclass), and finally related to the traffic density (km4c:TrafficHeadway subclass).
-The classes km4c:Observation and the km4c:Sensor are connected through a pair of inverse object properties, the km4c:hasObservation and the km4c:measuredBySensor.
+The classes km4c:Observation and km4c:SensorSite are connected through a pair of inverse object properties, the km4c:hasObservation and the km4c:measuredBySensor.
+Not only the class km4c:SensorSite has observations anyway.
+Since May 2018, the domain of the km4c:hasObservation property also encompasses weather sensors, represented by the km4c:Weather_sensor class (and the same can be said for the range of the inverse property).